-Injured Williams shows defiance to push Svitolina
+Injured Williams 'left in shock' by dramatic fall

 There was an anxious atmosphere as fans feared the worst, many who will have remembered her younger sister Serena slipping on the lush Centre Court grass in 2021 and having to retire injured.

+"I'm not sure what I've done.
+I'll have to investigate it.
+It was quite painful," Williams said.

+"Afterwards it was very hard to focus on what I was doing."

-In what seemed quite remarkable given the gravity of her reaction, and the increasingly-restricted movement, Williams not only carried on but continued to keep in touch with 28-year-old Svitolina.
+In what seemed remarkable given the gravity of her reaction, and the increasingly-restricted movement, Williams not only carried on but continued to keep in touch with 28-year-old Svitolina.

-Heavy shots reminiscent of her peak flashed past the Ukrainian, who had to fight off two break-back points before sealing the first set at the second opportunity.
+Heavy shots reminiscent of her peak flashed past the Ukrainian, who had to fend off two break-back points before sealing the first set at the second opportunity.

-Even when Svitolina, who is still continuing her comeback from giving birth last October, threatened to run away with the second set, Williams would not roll over.
+Even when Svitolina, who is still continuing her comeback after giving birth last October, threatened to run away with the second set, Williams would not roll over.

 Trailing 5-1 and with the crowd willing her on, she dug in again to hold serve and then broke for 5-3.

-But Svitolina, who did well to maintain her focus in the difficult circumstances, took her opponent's serve again for the match after winning a line-call challenge which left Williams smiling ruefully.
+But Svitolina, who did well to maintain her focus in the difficult circumstances, took her opponent's serve again for the match after winning a line-call challenge that left Williams smiling ruefully.

 "It is always very tough to play against Venus, it was a really special moment to play here today on a special court and a big legend," said Svitolina, who is ranked 76th in the world.
-"It was an unbelievable feeling.